 Shacking up at the Loews Annapolis Hotel

-The newly renovated Loews Annapolis Hotel was a quiet retreat from our life back home, but also the hustle and bustle of the tourist center of Annapolis.
+The Loews Annapolis Hotel (now the Graduate Hotel Annapolis*) was a quiet retreat from our life back home, but also the hustle and bustle of the tourist center of Annapolis.
 The hotel was just a short walk from the waterfront, which meant we could park and walk almost anywhere in the city that we wanted to check out.
 It was just far enough not to be in the center of the action too Not that Annapolis gets too rowdy at night.

 Our cozy king bed was the perfect place to relax and pass out after a long day of walking around the city, shopping, eating and checking out the local colonial sights.
 Valet and self-service parking made it easy to go in and out of the hotel too.